-* Portugal/Germany 10-year yield spread hits almost-four
+* Portugal/Germany 10-year yield spread hits almost-four week high

 * Spain resilient following ratings outlook boost from S&P